-The preservation of this world renowned park is due to John Muir and President Roosevelt.
-On a hike here in Yosemite John Muir convinced President Roosevelt to protect Yosemite’s natural exquisiteness from ever being developed along with over 200 other areas in the United States.
+The preservation of this world-renowned park is due to John Muir and President Roosevelt.
+On a hike here in Yosemite National Park, John Muir convinced President Roosevelt to protect Yosemite’s natural exquisiteness from ever being developed along with over 200 other areas in the United States.

 Planning for the Seasons

 Yosemite offers a variety of activities relating to the greatness that is Yosemite, including free art classes.
-During the warmer months, lasting up to Labor Day, there are some activities that happen at night like a guided star walk.
+During the warmer months, lasting up to Labor Day, there are some nighttime activities, like a guided star walk.
 Reservations are required for most activities and most are free.

 One of the best times to visit Yosemite is in later April or May.
 The snow on the valley floor will be melted (even in March there can be snow), waterfalls will be bountiful, fields filled with wildflowers, and activities in full swing.
 Late October to early November is the period to experience the leaves changing colors, but water sources tend to be dryer.
 Nonetheless, every season in Yosemite is beautiful.

-Highway 120, 140 and 41 are the routes that reach Yosemite.
+Highway 120, 140, and 41 are the routes that reach Yosemite.
 Many people drive to Yosemite but public transportation is also an option.
 Before reaching the gates to Yosemite no matter what route you take, it’s a good idea to fill up gas because attractions are greatly spaced out.
-Also keep in mind that as you get closer to the Yosemite the price of gas increases.
+Also, keep in mind that as you get closer to Yosemite the price of gas increases.
 Read more details about getting to Yosemite.

 Where to Eat?